ProfSynapse/SynthGen/README.md

 Type
 `pip install -r requirements.txt`

-### Step 6: Run the Main Script:
+### Step 7: Run the Main Script:
-Execute the main script to generate synthetic conversations.
+In your terminal, execute the main script to generate synthetic conversations.

 In your terminal type:
-`python gen_prof.py`
+`python main.py`

+Choose the model you want to use.

 You can watch it generate the conversations in LM Studio, or it will output directly into the terminal for openai.